elele20005/React-Portfolio/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
+AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

 My personal portfolio website is crafted to highlight my projects, skills, and experience.
 It adopts a basic design, featuring neutral tones for a sleek and professional appearance.

 ## Table of Contents